jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 <figcaption>Unencrypted User Table</figcaption>

 If the database is compromised by an external hacker the usernames and passwords are directly exposed and can be used to login to any user's account through the application's login user interface.

-A rouge employee could also clone usernames and passwords easily with little chance being caught.
+A rogue employee could also clone usernames and passwords easily with little chance of being caught.
+They can use them in the same way to login to users' accounts.

 # Password Hashing